 The legislation on social insurance also contains important components for the protection of workers.
 This applies to such things as national health insurance, occupational injury insurance and national pension insurance.

-One example of a mandatory rule is the requirement that there must be objective grounds for termination of a permanent employment contract.
-Other rules in labour law are optional, which means that it is possible to agree on a deviation from the law to the advantage of the individual worker through a collective agreement.
-Examples of such rules are the rules of the Act on Security of Employment (LAS) concerning the various forms of employment restricted in time.
-Apart from provisions concerning pay and conditions of work, etc, the collective agreements also cover a number of insurance solutions that supplement the statutory insurance protection in case of sickness, occupational injury, unemployment, old age and death.
+A mandatory rule in labour law is the requirement that there must be objective grounds for termination of a permanent employment contract.
+Some other rules in labour law are optional, which means that it is possible to agree on a deviation from the law to the advantage of the individual worker through a collective agreement.